zeroc-ice/ice-demos/cpp/Ice/uwp/hello/client/README.md

 other language mappings, such as C++, C#, Java and Python.

-Note that if you use the UWP server, this server cannot run on same machine as the client due to UWP restrictions.
+Note that if you use the UWP server, this server cannot run on same machine as the client due to UWP restrictions, SSL secure connections are also not supported with UWP servers.

 ## Running the demo